rt-net/crane_x7_ros/crane_x7_examples/README.md

 This is an example to grasp, pick up, carry and place an small object on **Gazebo** environments.

-Launch nodes with following command with arguments to control the gripper by EffortController.
+Launch nodes with the following command with arguments to control the gripper by EffortController.

 ```sh
 roslaunch crane_x7_gazebo crane_x7_with_table.launch use_effort_gripper:=true
 ```

-After Gazebo launch, run a node with command:
+After Gazebo launch, run a node with the following command:

 ```sh
 rosrun crane_x7_examples pick_and_place_in_gazebo_example.py